mugahed94/Hotel-Management-System/README.md

 In this section we provide an easy-to-use tool to manage a series of five star hotels.

 ## Purpose
+The purpose of this web application is to provide comfort and ease for hotel managers managing their provided services
+by providing the user with simple and easy user interface while getting required information and showing all the details to system admins  to ensure best market value.
+and also providing workers by good communication tools to increase the performance of the working team and clarify their day to day work objectives.

 ## Intended Audience